vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/chart/flowchart.md

 :::

-::: md-demo Input / Output
+::: preview Input / Output

 Indicates that IO happens in a flow.